-The end of the year – the end of a series.
+The end of a series.

 God wants us to grow – personally and in our marriage.
 I think part of the reason God made men and women so different is to stretch us.
 Marriage is this giant people growing machine that forces us to change in order to love our spouse better.
 And when we do, we get to experience a whole different world that we might have missed otherwise.
 It is not easy, in fact it may be one of the hardest things that you do.
 It takes facing your own humanity and realizing that you cannot do it on your own.
 Doing marriage will drive you to your knees and it will drive you right into the arms of God.

 I love that Song of Songs ends with her asking him to Come Away.
-Marriage is not supposed to be stagnant or boring.
+Marriage is not supposed to feel stagnant or boring.
 It is supposed to be this connection that transports us to another world…

 A world where the junk and the stresses disappear.

-A world where pettiness, selfishness and insecurities fade.
+Where pettiness, selfishness and insecurities fade.

 A world where we giggle and sparkle and soak in our spouses delight.

-A world where we dance with each other naked and unashamed in an open field under the moon light.
+Where we dance with each other naked and unashamed in an open field under the moon light.